kai-subramanian/kai-subramanian/README.md

     - Frameworks/Libraries : Pandas, SciKit-Learn, NumPy, Flask, OpenCV (Machine Learning); NodeJS, Bootstrap (Web development); Hadoop (Big Data Analytics)
     - Database : MySQL
     - Operating Systems : Windows and Linux
-    - IDEs : VS Code, Netbeans and IDLE
+    - IDEs : VS Code, Netbeans and Atom
-    - C#
-    - MongoDB & MS Access
-    - MacOS
-    - Vim
     - Photoshop and Dreamweaver
-    - Miscellaneous skills : Rooting an android phone, gaming, audio editing using Audacity.
+    - Miscellaneous skills : Rooting an android phone, gaming, audio editing using Audacity and SEO

 # ⚡Internships

 ***March 2021 to June 2021*** <br> Worked with Velammal College of Engineering and Technology to build a Hospital Information System for Velammal Hospital, Madurai.
-Responsible for collecting requirements, architecting the data flow,  crafting the database schema, coding the necessary frontend and backend modules for the nursing module.
-Handled the additional responsibility of integrating the modules of of other team members(Operation Theatre, Laboratory, Outpatirnt and Cathlab) under a unified homepage. <br><b>Tech stack utilised - HTML, CSS for frontend<br>PHP and Apache server for backend<br>MySQL for database</b>
+Responsible for collecting requirements, architecting the data flow,  crafting the database schema, coding the necessary frontend and backend modules for the Nursing module.
+Handled the additional responsibility of integrating the modules of of other team members(Operation Theatre, Laboratory, Outpatient and Cathlab) under a unified homepage. <br><b>Tech stack utilised - HTML, CSS for frontend<br>PHP and Apache server for backend<br>MySQL for database</b>

 # ⚡Side Projects
-    - Created a personal portfolio ✨ for myself, using Bootstrap
+    - Created a ✨ personal portfolio ✨ for myself, using Bootstrap and deployed on GitHub.
     - Built a resume builder which takes input and produces a HTML-based resume
     - Wrote a simple kernel to print text, using C and a little bit of assembly.
 Tested using QEMU on Ubuntu 20.04LTS
     - Built a Facial recognition app using Python and Keras & OpenCV as a guided project